Skip to content

 Painting yourself flips the cost math.

-Our spend audit on a 5-character party in April 2026 showed HeroForge color minis came to $149.95 before shipping, while the same party built in Anvl and printed at home with Elegoo resin came to roughly $4.50 in materials.
+A 5-character party of HeroForge color minis comes to about $149.95 before shipping at the $29.99 color price.
+The same party built in a free tool like Anvl and printed at home in resin costs only a few dollars in materials.
 The economics shift fast once you have your own printer.

 #Bottom Line